-Sector: Social infrastructure

-Sub-sector: Housing

 Infrastructure gap: Availability, affordability and diversity of housing

-Housing in the Murray region has historically been dominated by single detached dwellings, with the 2016 Census finding that 85.6% of homes were separate houses compared to the national average of 72.9%.325 With a growing and changing population, the housing requirements of the region have also evolved.
-There is a need for greater housing choice and diversity to accommodate the region's ageing population, a rise in single-person households and accommodation for seasonal workers associated with the tourism, wine, citrus and cotton industries.326 There is also a need for more housing in growing urban areas, including higher-density developments near town centres which capitalise on existing infrastructure.
+Housing in the Murray region has historically been dominated by single detached dwellings, with the 2016 Census finding that 85.6% of homes were separate houses compared to the national average of 72.9%.
+With a growing and changing population, the housing requirements of the region have also evolved.
+There is a need for greater housing choice and diversity to accommodate the region's ageing population, a rise in single-person households and accommodation for seasonal workers associated with the tourism, wine, citrus and cotton industries.
+There is also a need for more housing in growing urban areas, including higher-density developments near town centres which capitalise on existing infrastructure.

-Beyond issues with housing diversity, the region faces a shortfall of public housing supply, including both affordable and social housing, with waitlists of 2-5 years in multiple towns across the region.327 The poor availability of housing to cater for at-risk and low-income households is likely to exacerbate existing socioeconomic inequalities as disadvantaged members of the population are increasingly forced to live in areas that offer lower amenity, services and connectivity.328 of residents live in free-standing houses (2016).329 of households in the region were experiencing rental stress.330 Homelessness is projected to increase by
+Beyond issues with housing diversity, the region faces a shortfall of public housing supply, including both affordable and social housing, with waitlists of 2-5 years in multiple towns across the region.379 The poor availability of housing to cater for at-risk and low-income households is likely to exacerbate existing socioeconomic inequalities as disadvantaged members of the population are increasingly forced to live in areas that offer lower amenity, services and connectivity.380 of residents live in free-standing houses (2016).381 of households in the region were experiencing rental stress.382

-As of 2016, 7.3%
+As of 2016,